konnov/protocols-made-fun/_posts/2024-06-18-solarkraft-part3.md

 If you’ve read the previous posts, and are keen to start using Solarkraft, you’ve come to the right place.
 In this post, we’ll give you a detailed overview of the various features of Solarkraft, and explain how to use each one, step-by-step.
-We’ve recorded a short video demonstrating every command, which you can follow along as give more details:
+We’ve recorded a short video demonstrating every command, which you can follow along as we give more details:

 {% include youtube.html id="bRrjsHjMEOk" %}

+If you prefer a longer voiced tutorial, you can find it here:

+{% include youtube.html id="E99TNzTHLXI" %}

 ## Before we start
 In order to use `solarkraft`, you need the following: